Country Captain Chicken Curry (कंट्री कैप्टन चिकन करी) : A Wonderful Fusion of Spices and History

 • Tribal Mog or Mawg cooks from Chittagong, renowned for their culinary skills, played a significant role in creating and popularizing the dish.

-The Goalondo Connection
+The Goalondo Connection of Country Captain Chicken Curry

 The spicy version of this curry, Goalondo Steamer Curry, has a fascinating history.
 It originated on steamers between Goalondo Ghat and Narayanganj in undivided Bengal.
-Muslim boatmen prepared this rustic chicken curry using simple ingredients like onions, garlic, ginger, and chillies.
+Muslim boatmen prepared this rustic chicken curry using simple ingredients like onions, garlic, ginger, and chilies.
 The spicy Goalando steamer curry was toned down with cream for the foreign captains, and It is said that so enamoured by this dish, an English captain took this recipe home and had it served in the pub where he occasionally ate.

 Adaptation for Foreign Tastes